Carrying out repairs to composite mouldings

 11.2. customer standards and requirements

-11.3. company standards and procedures
+11.3. organisational standards and procedures

 11.4. recognised compliance agency/body standards